-There is much current writing on the phenomena of big data with the explosion in data volumes and new and varied types of sources.
+There is much current writing on big data phenomena with the explosion in data volumes and new and varied types of sources.
 Data analysis has emerged to be vital for businesses today.
-It informs everything – cost analysis, inventory control, financial reporting, lead generation, customer profiles, sales acceleration and more.
-As economic and societal activities have become increasingly digitized in people’s’ lives, vast amounts of data are created every moment.
-As technologies have become more powerful and advanced, enterprises have been able to access new sources and types of data.
+It informs everything – cost analysis, inventory control, financial reporting, lead generation, customer profiles, sales acceleration, and more.
+As economic and societal activities have become increasingly digitized in people’s lives, vast amounts of data are created every moment.
+As technologies have become more powerful and advanced, enterprises have access to new sources and types of data.

-In today’s digital environment, businesses have access to vast amounts of unstructured and semi-structured data already in digital form.
-Unstructured data does not have defined fields or tables and includes such things as pictures, graphics, reports or PDF files.
+Businesses have access to vast amounts of unstructured and semi-structured data already in digital form in today’s digital environment.
+Unstructured data does not have defined fields or tables and includes pictures, graphics, reports, or PDF files.
 Semi-structured data has some structured fields (such as the sender and recipient in an email) as well as unstructured data (the body text of the email).
-Another example would be a picture (unstructured) with a keyword tag associating a name, location or date with it (structured).
+Another example would be a picture (unstructured) with a keyword tag associating a name, location, or date (structured).

 Increased computing power and speed have dramatically reduced data processing cycle time, increasing the ability to query data and get a rapid response.
 The ability to store large amounts of data has also dramatically increased.
-Technologies are now available that can handle streaming data such as event streams, sensor data or machine data.
+Technologies can now handle streaming data such as event streams, sensor data, or machine data.

 The term analytics, in general, refers to the process of sorting through and analyzing a set of data to collect valuable information.
 It is the tool used to understand data by defining data patterns that are meaningful to an organization.